 Helping Clients Mend Relationships

 A reconciliation agreement, also known as a mid-marriage agreement, is a type of post-nuptial agreement.
-These agreements are generally entered into by a couple interested in healing a marriage that is on the path to divorce.

 Preparing a Reconciliation Agreement